 - A page put up by Rutgers University's Career Services Office

 - Current job openings listed in the Feminist Majority's Career Center

 Transform the World: What You Can Do With a Degree in Women's Studies

 - An essay in Ms. Magazine by Women's Studies graduate student Nikki Ayanna Stewart.

-- A 5-page pdf file from the University of Louisville.
+- From the University of Louisville.